 In order to estimate start of season for each individual monitored, the first 'yes' record for early season phenophases (initial growth, breaking buds, emerging needles) must be preceded by, at minimum, one 'no' record; therefore, sampling must begin at least seven days prior to the onset of spring phenology.
-Start of sampling will be determined by Field Operations personnel and will differ across the Observatory on a regional and site specific basis based on knowledge of the local flora.
-MODIS data in Appendix D provide the earliest recorded increase in NDVI.
-This date provides an estimate of the earliest day of the year when phenology monitoring may begin but should be augmented by observations made at the site (i.e., near the NEON tower) on individuals of the selected phenology species at the site, hereafter referred to as the 'indicator individuals.
+Start of sampling will be determined by Field Operations personnel and will differ across the Observatory on a regional and site specific basis based on knowledge of the local flora and previous phenology data from the site.
+MODIS data in Appendix D provide the earliest recorded increase in NDVI; in the absence of data from previous sampling years, this date provide an estimate of the earliest day of the year when phenology monitoring may begin but should be augmented by observations made at the site (i.e., near the NEON tower) on individuals of the selected phenology species at the site, hereafter referred to as the 'indicator individuals.

 The swelling of leaf buds and the separation of leaf bud scales will be monitored, throughout the dormant season, using the 'indicatordata' datasheet (RD[05]).
-Throughout the calendar year, indicator individuals are monitored to help guide the start of seasonal sampling and to inform transition to fall monitoring frequency.
-There is no set frequency for monitoring indicator individuals, the only requirement is that indicator individual are capable of triggering monitoring of the primary transect such that a bout is completed prior to phenophase transitions occurring on the transect (i.e., one or more bouts of status='No' observations are recorded within 7 days of the first status='Yes').
+Indicator individuals are monitored to help guide the start of seasonal sampling and to inform transition to fall monitoring frequency.
+There is no set frequency for monitoring indicator individuals, the only requirement is that indicator individual are capable of triggering monitoring of the primary transect such that a bout is completed prior to phenophase transitions occurring on the transect (i.e., one or more bouts of status='No' observations, for all individuals/patches, are recorded within 7 days of the first status='Yes').
 One individual of each dominant species should be monitored opportunistically for phenological activity.
-Indicator individuals may be located near the NEON Tower or may be in a location demonstrating advanced phenology relative to individuals on the phenology transect.
+Indicator individuals may be located near the NEON Tower or may be in a location demonstrating advanced phenology relative to individuals on the phenology transect; these individuals do not need to be tagged and data not recorded in the data collection application but may be recorded on paper datasheets and maintained for internal tracking purposes.
 Regular phenology sampling begins when the indicator individuals display swelling leaf or flower buds and there is observable spreading of the leaf bud scales (if present).
 One strategy to address opportunistic monitoring for bud swell is to leverage regular tower maintenance visits; personnel responsible for maintaining the NEON tower would require cross-training on species identification and how to recognize swelling leaf or flower buds.

 In temperate sites with defined growing seasons, sampling ends when all individuals reach the 'end sampling season' trigger (Table 1).
-Monitoring of graminoids and semi-deciduous growth forms that do not reach the < 5% live canopy trigger at the end of the growing season may end if $\geq 90\%$ of individuals are monitored for three consecutive bouts with no observable change.
+Monitoring of graminoids and semi-deciduous growth forms that do not reach the < 5% live canopy trigger at the end of the growing season may end if \geq 90% of individuals are monitored for three consecutive bouts with no observable change.